bimdata/documentation/src/on-premises/install/quickstart/install.md

   - You must be sudo / root on the servers.

 ## Environment
-This quickstart uses Ansible to install Docker, Docker-compose, and the Bimdata applications on the configured servers.
+This quickstart uses Ansible to install Docker, Docker-compose, and the BIMData applications on the configured servers.
 This doesn't support HA deployment currently.

 ## How to start
 ### The easy way
 We provide a script to simplify the Ansible usage.
-Keep in mind that it will not let you completely personalize how you want to install the Bimdata.io apps.
+Keep in mind that it will not let you completely personalize how you want to install the BIMData.io apps.

 Clone the repository:
 ```